mardiros/fastlife/README.md

 ## Tests

-Fastlife come with [a test client](https://mardiros.github.io/fastlife/develop/fastlife/fastlife.testing.testclient.html) that can interact with html inside unit tests.
+Fastlife comes with [a test client](https://mardiros.github.io/fastlife/develop/fastlife/fastlife.testing.testclient.html) that can interact with html inside unit tests.

 ## Try it